RioCantre/project-landing-page/README.md

 ## License
-Content of this repository is intended only for [ Udacity](https://www.udacity.com)'s Landing Page project.
 All content is Copyright @ 2021 - Rio Cantre.